-The fund does not promote a minimum share of socially sustainable investments.
+The minimum share of socially sustainable investments is 2% of the fund's net assets.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 At least 51% of the fund's net assets are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
 Up to 49% of the fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other).
 Full ESG data coverage is required for the assessment of direct investments in companies in relation to good governance practices.